Willem II consolidates the Low Countries with a new sword (Solving the Sword, Part 3)

 These events snowballed with the death of Frederick’s successor, Conrad, even despite Innocent IX perishing in the same year, with disarray created in both successions.
 In 1254, the Rhenish League decided to pay homage to the anti-king, and his indisputable re-coronation in Rome was planned for 1256.
 But this was not to be.

-Even with his kingship of Germany seemingly about to be settled, Willem still was focused on the consolidation of the Low Countries under his rule.
-He continued his campaign in West Frisia, where an expedition near the town of Hoogwoud on 28 January 1256 proved his undoing.
-Cut off from his troops and having lost his bearings, he tried to cross a frozen lake called the Berkmeer.
+Cut off from his troops and having lost his bearings, Willem tried to cross a frozen lake called the Berkmeer.
 The ice could not support him cap-a-pie in mail atop his destrier, so horse and rider plunged into the frigid morass beneath.
-In this soggy, cold, dismounted, and bemired state, the Frisians made short work of him, and buried him under a house in the region.
+In this soggy, cold, dismounted, and bemired state, the Frisians made short work of him and buried him under a house in the region.

 It is not recorded what was done with Willem’s arms and armor, including, according to my theory, the Witham sword, but as expensive and well-wrought trophies, one can imagine the Frisians did not want to part with such gear easily.
 Perhaps they split the loot, each carrying off a few items.

-Oh, and just by the way, Willem is my 25th great-uncle.
-I only found this out about a week before this article’s publication.
-My mother-in-law’s hobby is genealogy; she’s been working on my wife’s side of the family for several years now but has recently turned to mine.
-Closely following my penning of Part 1 (which is to say in completely independent research), she excitedly told me I was related to Edward III of England, tracing back from my mother’s grandfather, Peter Keplinger.
-I found this interesting, but not especially so until she mentioned his wife Phillipa of Hainault.
+Closely following my penning of Part 1 (which is to say, in completely independent research), she excitedly told me I was related to Edward III of England, tracing back from my mother’s grandfather, Peter Keplinger.
+I found this interesting, but not especially so until she mentioned his wife, Phillipa of Hainault.
 Yep, that’s right; I am a direct descendant of Jean d’Avesnes and Willem II’s sister, Aleid.

 Notes